Ro5s/Startup-Starter-Pack/README.md

 > *A simple, plain English, short document that lays out the most basic structure for collaborating on a new idea or project that may develop into a company.*

-For additional details, see [MBO Extended Founder Accord Description](.github/Descriptions/Founder-Accord-Description.md).
+For additional details, see [MBOB Extended Founder Accord Description](.github/Descriptions/Founder-Accord-Description.md).

 ## |=| Incorporation |=|